citusdata/citus_docs/develop/api_metadata.rst

 Caveats:

 * The stats data is not replicated, and won't survive database crashes or failover
-* It's a coordinator node feature, with no :ref:`Citus MX <mx>` support
 * Tracks a limited number of queries, set by the ``pg_stat_statements.max`` GUC (default 5000)
 * To truncate the table, use the ``citus_stat_statements_reset()`` function

 Distributed Query Activity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-With :ref:`mx` users can execute distributed queries from any node.
-Examining the standard Postgres `pg_stat_activity <https://www.postgresql.org/docs/current/static/monitoring-stats.html#PG-STAT-ACTIVITY-VIEW>`_ view on the coordinator won't include those worker-initiated queries.
-Also queries might get blocked on row-level locks on one of the shards on a worker node.
+In some situations, queries might get blocked on row-level locks on one of the shards on a worker node.
 If that happens then those queries would not show up in `pg_locks <https://www.postgresql.org/docs/current/static/view-pg-locks.html>`_ on the Citus coordinator node.

 Citus provides special views to watch queries and locks throughout the cluster, including shard-specific queries used internally to build results for distributed queries.